dayan9265/climate-change-awereness-pandemic/README.md

 Source : [Europeen Space Agency](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P/Air_pollution_remains_low_as_Europeans_stay_at_home)

-In the beginning of the year 2020, the World suddenly had to stop as the spread of the SARS-CoV-2 became a too serious threat.
+In the beginning of the year 2020, the World suddenly had to stop as the spread of the SARS-CoV-2 virus became a too serious threat.
 This quite directly reflected in the overall air quality and [revealed our impact on the air quality](https://www.pnas.org/doi/10.1073/pnas.2006853117) (Venter, Aunan, Chowdhury, Lelieved 2020).
 As poeple spent increasing time at home and lost their bearings, it gave them time to reflect on their usual lifestyle and consumptions habit, which as it was now made visible, had a great impact on the global air quality.

 Based on **Wikipedia** article page views, we will aim at discerning the effect of the 2020 lockdown on the interest for the climate crisis.
 This will be done at different scales, and by analyzing the emerging lexical themes in the researched articles.
 We will also link this to the restriction level of the concerned countries (see  [Method](#method) section).